Auguste Villiers de l'Isle-Adam: Writings

 Villiers' works, in the Romantic style, are often fantastic in plot and filled with mystery and horror.
 Important among them are the drama Axël (1890), the novel The Future Eve (1886), and the short-story collection Contes cruels (1883, tr.
 Sardonic Tales, 1927).
 Contes cruels is regarded as an important collection of horror stories, and the origin of the short story genre conte cruel.
 The Future Eve greatly helped to popularize the term "android" (Androïde in French, the character is named "Andréide").

 Villiers believed the imagination has within it much more beauty than reality itself, existing at a level in which nothing real could compare.

 Axël

-Villiers considered Axël to be his masterpiece, although critics preferred his fiction.
+Villiers considered Axël to be his masterpiece, although critics preferred his novels.
 He began work on the play around 1869, and had still not completed it when he died.
 It was first published posthumously in 1890.
 The work is heavily influenced by the Romantic theatre of Victor Hugo, as well as Goethe's Faust and the music dramas of Richard Wagner.

 The play's most famous line is Axël's "Vivre? les serviteurs feront cela pour nous" ("Living?
 Our servants will do that for us").
 Edmund Wilson used the title Axel's Castle for his study of early Modernist literature.